Dyadic Reinforcement Learning: A Simulation Test Bed Built on the Roadmap 2.0 Study

 In Figures \ref{fig:real_data_no}-\ref{fig:real_data_extreme}, we illustrate the differences in averaged total rewards between the baseline algorithms and the proposed dyadic RL algorithm through heatmaps.
 The total reward here refers to the cumulative rewards across 14 weeks for 100 dyads.
 We average over 1000 simulated trials, each of 100 dyads.
 If the values on the plot are positive (depicted in red), then the dyadic RL algorithm has a lower averaged total reward, indicating inferior performance over the baseline algorithm.
 In each subplot, the $x$-axis displays the value of $k$ used to establish the burden threshold $b_1 = b(k)$, as detailed in \eqref{eqn:burden_thres}; the $y$-axis represents the value of $k$ employed to set the disengagement threshold $b_2 = b(k)$.
 Recall, $b_1$ is the threshold at which the treatment effect reduces to half, and $b_2$ is the threshold beyond which the user disengages for the week.
 A threshold of $b(k)$ corresponds to the level of burden after receiving $k$ consecutive messages over the most recent $k$ days of the week.

-\paragraph{Effect of the high-level action on subsequent time block's high-level state: No/Weak/Strong} When compared to the Stationary RLSVI algorithm, the dyadic RL algorithm demonstrates superior performance.

-Compared to the full RL algorithm, the dyadic RL algorithm performs better most of the time.
-However, the relative performance of the full RL algorithm improves when the effect of the high-level action on subsequent time blocks' high-level state is stronger.
+\paragraph{Effect of the high-level action on subsequent time block's high-level state: No/Weak/Strong} When compared to the Stationary RLSVI algorithm and the full RL algorithm, the dyadic RL algorithm performs better most of the time.
+However, the relative performance of the full RL algorithm and the Stationary RLSVI algorithm improves when the effect of the high-level action on subsequent time blocks' high-level state is stronger.

 In comparison to the bandit algorithm, the dyadic RL algorithm outperforms when the disengagement and burden thresholds are low.
 This is expected since in this case there are greater delayed negative effects of the intervention.
 In the extreme case where there is no reduction in treatment effect due to burden or disengagement (when both thresholds are at 8), the optimal policy is to constantly send interventions.
 The bandit algorithm, considering only immediate rewards, converges faster to this optimal policy.
 Practically speaking, if domain knowledge suggests that users are highly unlikely to feel overburdened by interventions or disengage from the app, implementing a bandit algorithm could be an optimal choice.